 - In Star Wars: The Phantom Menace, Watto describes Anakin as a credit to his species.
 Of course, most humans can't do what Anakin can.

 - Happens to black Yo-less in Johnny and the Bomb.
-It's to be expected in World War II era England, though.
+It's to be expected in World War II-era England, though.

-- In A Conspiracy Of Paper, the protagonist is Jewish and one scene has him conversing with several intellectual friends, all of whom are presented as enlightened people.
+- In A Conspiracy of Paper, the protagonist is Jewish and one scene has him conversing with several intellectual friends, all of whom are presented as enlightened people.
 They are all of the opinion that Jews are basically Always Chaotic Evil and view the protagonist as one of the few exceptions.

 - In Malevil, Emmanuel makes a comment concerning his foreign lover Birgitta.
 He "complements" her work ethic as "not being backwards" before stating Germans have no real sense of direction or motivation.

 - Done frequently in Hilari Bell's Trickster's Girl.
 The shapeshifter Raven has a very poor opinion of humans, but thinks well of Kelsa.
-Whenever he lets her know she's too offended by his opinion of humanity to care that she's being complimented.
+Whenever he lets her know this, she's too offended by his opinion of humanity to care that she's being complimented.

 - During "Spin the Bottle", a fourth season episode of Angel, the principal characters botch a spell which causes their memories to revert to the age of about 15.
 As Angel himself was sired as a vampire in 18th century Ireland at age 26, his 15-year-old personality comes across with a rather biased world view, typified by this exchange spoken while Wesley and Gunn were grappling each other.

 Angel/Liam: It's about time the English got what was coming to them.
 I'm rooting for the slave.